BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 The **mssqlctl** command-line utility is written in Python and can be installed on your workstation using the **pip** command in Python.
 You will see how to install this utility in the *Planning, Installation and Configuration* module.

-The **mssqlctl** utility enables cluster administrators to bootstrap and manage big data clusters via the REST APIs exposed by the Controller service.
-The controller is deployed and hosted in the same Kubernetes namespace where the customer wants to build out a big data cluster.
-The Controller is responsible for core logic for deploying and managing a big data cluster.
+The **mssqlctl** utility enables cluster administrators to bootstrap and manage Big Data Clusters via the REST APIs exposed by the Controller service.
+The controller is deployed and hosted in the same Kubernetes namespace where the customer wants to build out a Big Data Cluster.
+The Controller is responsible for core logic for deploying and managing a Big Data Cluster.

 The <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-controller?view=sqlallproducts-allversions
 " target="_blank">Controller service is installed by a Kubernetes administrator during cluster bootstrap</a>, using the mssqlctl command-line utility.